RupeshKumar4511/Networking/README.md

 <br>

 # DNS (Domain Name System):
-when we search any url on the browser then os goes to check its intial cache if its ip address exist or not then it goes to the ISP(called Recursive Resolver) and if not found then it goes to the Root Name server and if not found it goes to Top Level Domain and if not found then it goes to Autherative Name Server.
+when we search any url on the browser then os goes to check its intial cache if its ip address does not exist then it goes to the ISP(called Recursive Resolver) and if not found then it goes to the Root Name server and it goes to Top Level Domain Server and then it goes to Autherative Name Server.
 <br>
 <br>